Ares-Developers/Ares-docs/new/weapons.rst

 As with many other features of :game:`Yuri's Revenge`, the settings that control Crazy Ivan Bombs are global so you can't have multiple variations of them with their own controls.
 With :game:`Ares` it is now possible to create new Ivan Bomb-esque weapons new types of sticky bomb with whatever settings you like.
-The only aspect of Ivan Bombs that hasn't been de-globalized is the ability to remote detonate the bombs this feature is either enabled or disabled for all Ivan Bomb types.

 When :tag:`IvanBomb=yes` is set on the weapon's warhead, the weapon can specify the following flags in order to customize that bomb: